vigji/python-cimec-2023/README.md

     - <ins>Practicals:</ins> Exercises tba
 - **Scripting experiments using Python**
     - <ins>Theory:</ins> Use Python to generate visual or auditory stimuli.
 Brief introduction to Psychopy.
 Interacting with Arduino and NI boards to read and write digital, analog and serial inputs/outputs
     - <ins>Practicals:</ins> Exercises tba
+ - **2.2.
+Fundamentals of statistics and machine learning with Python**
+    - <ins>Theory:</ins> Compute basic statistical tests with `scipy.statistics`.
+The `scikit-learn` package: Dimensionality reduction and clustering.
+Using Principal Component Analysis (PCA) to reduce dimensionality on a dataset.
+Introduction to clustering using the K-means algorithm
+    - <ins>Practicals:</ins> Exercises tba
 - **...**